NSW ramps up virus defence at Vic border

 It comes ahead of the Wednesday border closure, which was agreed to by the NSW and Victorian premiers and the prime minister.

-NSW Premier Gladys Berejiklian has repeatedly criticised interstate travel restrictions as a handbrake on economic recovery and insisted she wouldn’t agree to border closures with any neighbouring states.
+NSW Premier Gladys Berejiklian had repeatedly criticised interstate travel restrictions as a handbrake on economic recovery and insisted she wouldn’t agree to border closures with neighbouring states.

-But Ms Berejiklian on Monday said the rate of COVID-19 community transmission in parts of Melbourne gave NSW health officials no choice but to close the border.
+But Ms Berejiklian said the rate of COVID-19 community transmission in parts of Melbourne gave NSW health officials no choice but to close the border.

+“To this point, the vast majority of cases around the nation have been from overseas travellers or direct contacts.
+What is happening in Victoria is a multiplication based on community transmission,” Ms Berejiklian told the Seven Network on Tuesday.

+“That is what really concerns us and that is what made us take that difficult decision.”

+Ms Berejiklian added that the border would not reopen until community transmission in Melbourne had dropped to a sustainable level.

-NSW Health Minister Brad Hazzard also announced that hotspot travel restrictions would be would be extended to include residents from Greater Melbourne from Tuesday.
+NSW Health Minister Brad Hazzard also announced that hotspot travel restrictions would be extended to include residents from Greater Melbourne from Tuesday.

 It means they will only be able to enter NSW for limited reasons, such as getting medical care, or fulfilling a legal obligation.